unm-historiography/metahistory/essays/thematic/time-in-history.md

 Time tells us a lot about a culture and or civilization.
 Looking at polytheistic groups like that of the Egyptians, we can descreen they had a more cyclical view of time.
 Those who were monotheistic, therefore, had a linear view of time.
 Understanding what time says about a culture or society is important to histography.
 It can be used as a method to uncover some biased or inclination of one's view of themselves in time.
 Cycles may work for one type of history like that of political or economic while it may not work with things like religion, Cairns, puts this into perspective saying "there are cyclical patterns he admits in the rise and fall of great civilizations; nevertheless there has been linear progress on the whole in religion "(Cairns 279).

 ### Time of the Scholar vs. Time of the Ordinary Man

-Historical the overall written account of histroy has come from the upper class like that of philosopher, scholars, and religiosu insitiutions.
-For the majority of acdemic scholarship history has been written by very few.
-This is important espically when it comes to perceptions of time and historical prgress.
-For acdemic scholarship time is linear becase of the non repeating of evidence.
-For the ordinanry man however he may feel that it is cyclica becase of the life that he or she lives.
+Historically, the overall written account of history has come from the upper class like that of philosophers, scholars, and from institutions like that of the church.
+For the majority of academic scholarship, history has been written by very few.
+This is important, especially when it comes to perceptions of time and historical progress.
+For academic scholarship, time is linear because of non-repeating events in the overall historical narrative.
+For the ordinary man, however, he may feel that it is cyclical because of the life that he or she live People who worked the lands were often under a cyclical view of time.
+Momigliano gives us a good perspective when talking about Plato; he states, " there is no reason to consider Plato's thoughts about time as typical of the ordinary Greek man" (8).
+When studying history, it is for this reason that we need to be aware of the different types of time that people are writing history.
+While some are writing under the impression that there is a repetition, others are writing under the impression that there is not.

+Past, Present, Furture

+### Cyclical and Linear?
+Are they still in style

+Today the linear view of history is taught in school.
+There is an overall incline view of the direction in which history is moving, not one of dissension.
+Teaching the linear path of history implies that there will be an eventual incline or decline of historical progress; therefore, this may or may not be create a biased.
+The Roman empire had a cyclical path of time.
+This greatly influenced their opinion of themselves and their empire, giving them a sort of evidence that they were at the peak of perfection the __Rome eternal__.

 “In ordinary oral or written communication, the reference either to past or to the future can be left to the understanding or imagination of the recipient” (Momigliano 6).